 - Medications such as lithium, anti-malarial drugs, cortisone, or strong coal tar products

-- Pitting -- small pits on the surface of the nails
+- Pitting of your nails

-- Tender painful nails
+- Tender, painful nails

 - Separation of the nail from the bed

-With nail psoriasis, you are more likely to also have a fungal infection.
+You're also more likely to also have a fungal infection.

-- Sausage like swelling of the fingers and toes
+- Sausage-like swelling of the fingers and toes

 - Warm joints that may be discolored